Skip to main content

 Design Project

-Students may take one of the following options to partially fulfill the four-course elective requirement.
-The appropriate option will depend on each student’s prior experience and coursework since the two tracks require different prerequisites.
+Students may take one of the following options to partially fulfill the two-course elective requirement.
+The appropriate option will depend on each student's prior experience and coursework since the two tracks require different prerequisites.

-Option 1 (1 course)
+Option 1 (one course)

-Option 2 (2 courses)
+Option 2 (two courses)

-• ENGS 190: Engineering Design and Methodology Project Initiation
+ENGS 190: Engineering Design and Methodology Project Initiation

-• ENGS 290: Engineering Design Methodology and Project Completion
+ENGS 290: Engineering Design Methodology and Project Completion

 Science**